highamm/datascience234/docs/14-workflow.md

 Exercises marked with an \* indicate that the exercise has a solution at the end of the chapter at \@ref(solutions-14).

 1. Take some time to modify your files in this course by creating a few folders to help keep things a bit more organized.
 You might consider making a `Quizzes` folder and a `Projects` folder, for example.
 Move the relevant files to these folders and modify each file to load in the `here` package and use the `here()` function to read in any relevant data sets.
+We've been using the `here()` function quite a bit already so it may already be there!

 2. Click the "Packages" button in the lower-right hand window to bring up the packages menu.
 Instead of using _library(name_of_package)_, you can click the check-box by the package name to load it into `R`.
 Try it out by un-checking and then re-checking `tidyverse`.
 Explain, from a reproducibility perspective, why loading packages this way is __not__ good practice.